This wonderful team of staff make the work we do possible. Below are profiles of our key people.

-Over the last nine years Gemma’s role has evolved, being a key support behind the scenes, promoting the company’s best practices and writing project bids.
+Over the last ten years Gemma’s role has evolved, being a key support behind the scenes, promoting the company’s best practices and writing development bids.
 She continues to support Hybrid Arts’s development in her current role of Office & Development Manager.

 Chair of the Board, Non-Executive Director – Val Smith

 Profile: Hailing from a Leicestershire coal mining family, Val left home to pursue a Nursing career aged 17, qualifying as a Nurse at Nottingham General Hospital, later training to become a Midwife, and following her experiences as a ward sister decided to become a Health Visitor.

 She found herself working in Seattle for the American Cancer Society, moving to Yakima and becoming a volunteer at St Elisabeth’s hospital, starting an innovative group for cancer patients with a colleague at 30-years ago.

 Val returned to the UK in the mid-1980s, completing a part-time degree at Warwick University in Health & Social Policy whilst working as a Health Visitor.
 It was here that, during a secondment to a training department, Val became involved in NVQs.
 She achieved the status of Assessor and Verifier of NVQ Qualifications starting work for Pearson Ed Excel as a Standards Verifier in 2003, around Apprenticeships and Quality Reviews, a role in which she continues today.

 Val supports Hybrid Arts in her role as Chair of the Board of Trustees, also working with the Medical Student programme at Warwick University as a Community Clinical Tutor for South Warwickshire Foundation Trust.